Royce Lewis Preview, Player Props: Twins vs. Guardians

 Royce Lewis At The Plate

-- Lewis has had an RBI in 19 games this season (43.2%), including eight multi-RBI outings (18.2%).
+- Lewis has driven in a run in 19 games this year (42.2%), including eight games with more than one RBI (17.8%).
 He has also driven in three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.